dennisbyington/goblet_gobblers/README.md

 # License

 This software is licensed under the MIT License.
-See license.txt for details.
+See LICENSE.txt for details.

 # Acknowledgments